kabbandre/evolution-gaming-scala-bootcamp/README.md

 # Evolution Gaming Scala Bootcamp Home Task

-This is my implementation of the home task I was given.
+This is my implementation of the home task I was given using Scala for the first time.

 ## Setup